 A comment about dancing" on 1" or "on 2":

-Miami style Salsa is dominated by the Casino Rueda moves that are popular there.
+Miami style Salsa is dominated by the Casino Rueda moves that were popular in Miami around the 1970s and beyond.
 These moves have been used and adapted by Miami dancers.
 The steps are "pretzelly;" with intricate, interconnected arm movements.
 In this style, too, the movement of the partners tends to be circular as opposed to linear.

 Miami style more or less originated with the Cuban style, but the approach evolved and changed in Florida.
-So the emphasis in Miami style is a bit different.
-It tends to emphasize longer and more complex steps that can be blended into even longer sequences of movement.
+Miami style Salsa tends to emphasize longer and more complex steps that can be blended into even longer sequences of movement.
 This approach was exported to many other cities via popular DVDs that Salsa Lovers and Salsa Racing produced and sold world wide.
-It provided some standardization of moves in the early days of Rueda dancing that was very helpful.
+It provided some standardization of moves in the early days of Rueda dancing that was very helpful for growing interest in the dance.
 In more recent years, groups everywhere have altered and created their own moves so now there is an amazing array of steps and variety from one city to another let alone group to another.

 Final comment: In 2015, a dancer named Juliet Mc Mains, published a wonderful book that deals with all styles and types of Salsa, tracing their evolution and history.
 The title is “Spinning Mambo into Salsa.”
 In the chapter on Casino Dancing in Cuba and Miami, she addresses the debate about dancing in the authentic Cuban style versus the Miami version of the dance.
 She says that there was actually a lot of exchange of dance steps when people who lived in Miami and went home to visit family in Cuba.
 They brought American steps to Cuba that the Cubans wanted to learn.
 Likewise, Cubans picked up moves from their American relatives on visits and taught them to others in Cuba.